Are electronic handwritten signatures easier to analyze?

 According to the study, examinations of electronic signatures are either equivalent or have an advantage compared to examinations of ink on paper signatures.
 Most of the signature features were easy to evaluate with the help of Wacom SignatureScope software.
 Exceptions were pen orientation and signature line smoothness.

-A clear advantage of the electronic signature examination was the possibility of pictorial information analysis, i.e. being able to track the “pen up” movements above the pad.
+A clear advantage of the electronic signature examination was the possibility of observing and taking account of a further, normally unseen dimension of many signatures, i.e. being able to track the “pen up” movements above the pad within the signature.